 Pondering infant baptism, believer’s baptism, and the need for Christian unity in an increasingly divided world.
 The topic is trending on my buzzfeed (#not), so I figured I’d chime in.

-In other words, it is clear that the Church must baptize people as a means of discipling people, but we are not given any formal or contextual conditions for baptizing people.
+In other words, it is clear that the Church must baptize people as a means of discipling people, but we are not given any formal criteria for baptizing people.
 We are only given a theological condition (later particularized by Paul) that ensures we communicate the Name of the God into whose life the initiate is being baptized, in whose life the Church participates, because it is from that Name the children of God are given their own–as children (cf. Jn.
 1:12).
-Baptism should thus be regarded a means of discipling, not a qualification of a disciple, and it’s essential meaning has to do with preserving and extending the (Trinitarian) Name of God from which the believing community and its members derive their name (re: identity): “baptizing them in the Name of the Father and the Son and the Holy Spirit” (Mt.
+The meaning of baptism is far more important than the mode of baptism.
+Baptism should thus be regarded a means of discipling, not a qualification of a disciple, and its essential meaning has to do with preserving and extending the (Trinitarian) Name of God from which the believing community and its members derive their name (re: identity): “baptizing them in the Name of the Father and the Son and the Holy Spirit” (Mt.
 28:16-20).

 But I can’t help but think that perhaps the lack of specificity is intended precisely to be suited to the task of discipling “all the nations” (Mt.
 28:19).
-Remember, this is at the dawn of the Church, a people God envisages consisting of peoples from ‘every tribe, tongue, and nation’, whose universal message of salvation comes precisely through the particular Gospel of Jesus Christ.
-The Gospel to all nations needs an initiation rite that is just as translatable as the Gospel to all languages: indeed, the Word of God testifies to the Gospel of our Hebrew Lord who spoke Aramaic, whose source documents are written in Greek and will eventually be translated into every language on earth.
+Remember, this is at the dawn of the Church, a people God envisages consisting of peoples from ‘every tribe, tongue, and nation’, whose universal message of salvation comes precisely through the local Gospel of Jesus Christ, King of the Jews, Lord of all.
+The Gospel to all nations would thus need, it seems, an initiation rite that is just as translatable as the Gospel to all languages: indeed, the Word of God itself testifies to the Gospel of our Hebrew Lord who spoke Aramaic, whose source documents are written in Greek and will eventually be translated into every language on earth.

-In other words, God seems to have done everything possible to situate the Gospel within a variety of cultural forms (indeed, we have four books which share that ‘distinction’) and to preempt our tendency to divide over tertiary matters, defending just how “right” we are by proving just how “wrong” is everyone else.
+In other words, God seems to have done everything possible to situate the Gospel within a variety of cultural expressions (hence the “fullness of time” Paul spoke about was a time when Judaism had been Hellenized within an all-but-consuming Graeco-Roman culture) and to preempt our tendency to divide over secondary and tertiary matters of form rather than uniting over matters of content (or mode vs. meaning).
 We have the Creeds and the Canon to delineate the people called the Church, and therein we have the most explicit and emphatic command to be a united people as such.
 But how often has God’s vision of ‘all tribes, all tongues, and all nations’ been shriveled up to many sad and disparate partisan visions of our own.
 How often have we exchanged harmony for homogeneity.